yu-jingtian/github_tutorial/README.md

 ## Branches: How you are supposed to use Git/Github (but I dont always...)
+What are branches for?
+- Branches are a way to work on a project without affecting the main branch
+- Branches are a way to work on a project with other people without affecting the main branch
+- Main branch: Stuff you know works
+- Branches: Stuff you are working on, but don't want to mess up what you know already works

 - Create a new branch:
 `git checkout -b new_branch_name`